 The charts below provide an overview of the main IEA committees and the Technology Collaboration Programmes Ireland is involved in.

-SEAI and the Department of Communications, Climate Action and Environment (DCCAE) represent Ireland on IEA Technology Collaboration Programmes (TCPs), Standing Groups and Committees and Working Parties which, inter alia, oversee the IEA’s strategy, work programme and priorities.
+SEAI and the Department of the Environment, Climate and Communications represent Ireland on IEA Technology Collaboration Programmes (TCPs), Standing Groups and Committees and Working Parties which, inter alia, oversee the IEA’s strategy, work programme and priorities.

 For further details of Ireland's involvement in the IEA Standing Groups, Committees, and Working Parties, please refer to the Standing Group and Committees webpage.